Swisstransplant/EXAM/README.md

-# EXAM--Ex vivo allograft monitoring dashboard
+# EXAM: Ex vivo allograft monitoring dashboard

 EXAM (ex vivo allograft monitoring) is an analytics dashboard for the for the analysis of hypothermic machine per-fusion data in deceased-donor kidney transplantation.